MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/logman-create-cfg.md

 author: jaimeo
 ---
 # logman create cfg
-create a configuration data collector.
+Create a configuration data collector.

-for examples of how this command can be used, see [Examples](#BKMK_examples).
+For examples of how this command can be used, see [Examples](#BKMK_examples).

 ## Syntax